Clooney and Alamuddin cap weekend nuptials with civil ceremony

-VENICE American screen idol George Clooney and Lebanese-born human rights lawyer Amal Alamuddin formalized their marriage in a civil ceremony in Venice on Monday, after a weekend of celebrations attended by Hollywood stars.
+VENICE American screen idol George Clooney and Lebanese-born human rights lawyer Amal Alamuddin formalised their marriage in a civil ceremony in Venice on Monday, after a weekend of celebrations attended by Hollywood stars.

 The couple, who married at a lavish party on Saturday night, spent about 10 minutes inside the lagoon city's 14th century city hall for a civil service registering their marriage.